joekreu/basic_pcp/README.md

 ## 4. Usage of the parsers

 Put all project files in one directory, or clone the repo.
-There is only minimal error handling.
+Note that there is only minimal error handling.
 Run the parsers from the command line.

 The parser `direct_pcp_ir_0.py` is simply run by